-Click on the book to buy it at Amazon.
+Click to buy at Amazon.

 During the attack at Bear Paw, Chief Joseph watched his 12-year-old daughter, Kapkap Ponmi (Noise of Running Feet), flee for her life on horseback in a hail of bullets.
 He never saw her again.